 Autism Society Chapter Affiliate-Kern Autism Network

 The Autism Society Chapter -Kern Autism Network (KAN) is a non-profit organization of parents, grandparents, professionals, and other individuals that have an interest in autism.
-Our mission statement sums up our goals:
+The organization is completely operated under an all-volunteer board with no paid staff.
+Our mission statement:

 "Autism Society Chapter -Kern Autism Network provides support, awareness, information and education to families, professionals and the public throughout Kern County.
 We work towards cooperation, coordination and the creation of services between individuals and agencies.
-We strive for the advocacy of research, education and inclusion for individuals challenged with autism."
+We strive for advocacy, research, education and inclusion for individuals challenged with autism."

 Kern Autism Network-Autism Society